Burkson/ridestyler.customer.widgets/widgets/wheel-builder/readme.md

 ```
 This will render a new instance of the Wheel Builder in your chosen container.

+## Use the widget
-After the wheel builder is instantiated, use the `loaded` function with a callback to further work with the wheel builder:
+After the wheel builder is instantiated, use the `loaded` function with a callback to further work with the wheel builder.
+Here are some examples of operations you might perform with your Wheel Builder:
 ```
 wb.loaded(function() {
+	// Set the color of a layer on all stacks wb.setLayerColor('spoke-face', '#FF0000');

-	var imgdata = wb.getStackImage('Wheel Preview');
+	// Get an data url image representation of a given layer stack var imgdata = wb.getStackImage('Wheel Preview');

-	console.log(imgdata);
+	// Reset a layer on all stacks wb.resetLayer('spoke-face');

+	// Reset all layers on all stacks wb.resetAllLayers();
 });
 ```